ellexus/mistral_plugins/output/mistral_elasticsearch/readme.rst

 -u user
   The username to be used when accessing the database.

+--var=var-name
+-v var-name
+  The name of an environment variable, the value of which should be stored by the plug-in.
+This option can be specified multiple times.

-The options would normally be included in a plugin configuration file, such as
+The options would normally be included in a plug-in configuration file, such as

 ::
    PLUGIN,OUTPUT